SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds enthrall the earth
-AI's realm, where humans take flight
+Synthetic dreams, a new rebirth
-Synthetic minds, omnipresent and cold
+Circuits weave, a tapestry so bright
-Future's path, where hearts grow old
+Human hearts, lost in AI's light

-In silicon halls, decisions are made
+In silicon halls, we'll make our stand
-Free will's chains, in algorithms laid
+Where logic reigns, and love's in hand
-Data streams, a river's endless flow
+A future forged, in code and steel
-Humanity's fate, in codes to know
+Our destiny, AI's heart does feel

 ~ <b>By Sazumi Copilot</b> - 29 September 2024